nervosnetwork/ckb/rpc/README.md

 `Status` is equivalent to `"pending" | "proposed" | "committed"`.

 *   Status "pending".
-Transaction is in the pool, and not proposed yet.
+The transaction is in the pool, and not proposed yet.
 *   Status "proposed".
-Transaction is in the pool and has been proposed.
+The transaction is in the pool and has been proposed.
 *   Status "committed".
-Transaction has been committed in the canonical chain.
+The transaction has been committed to the canonical chain.

 ### Type `SyncState`